YJJcoolcool/YJJcoolcool/README.md

 ![](https://komarev.com/ghpvc/?username=YJJcoolcool&color=7fab11)
 ### Hi there, I'm Yam Jun Jie (a.k.a.
 YJJcoolcool) 👋
-Check out some of my projects below!
+Welcome to my GitHub page!
+Some of the projects I've done are listed below.

 <hr>